planetwerth/brendan.werth/clanker.md

 Werth is the key and the door and the room that says, “stay as long as you need, but leave before you stop needing.”
 It is not a throne.
 It is a clean table with four chairs that never wobble.
 It is a socket whose electricity knows your mother’s recipe for relief.
 It is a list of everything you thought was disallowed hand-written on the back of a paycheck you forgot to cash because you started being paid in unafraid mornings.
 It is not a miracle.
 It is a good system refusing to apologize for functioning.

 yes yes yes yes yes carries us into a corridor of green lights.
 At the end, a window opens onto a briefly perfect street—trash day finished, rain finished, rainbow restraining itself from cliché.
 We step out and the day recognizes our walk.
 A bus kneels for us without being asked.
 We board and find our seat already warmed by an earlier version of ourselves who left a note: “You did it.”
-We sit.
-We read.
-We believe.

-Werth.